AnyaVeselova/AnyaVeselova/README.md

 </div>

-- 🔭 I’m currently working on authentification for the nc-news website and an open-source project called Kindly
+- 🛠️ Currently working on authentication for the nc-news website and contributing to the Kindly open-source project (never a dull moment in coding!)

-- 🌱 I’m currently learning Next.js
+- 🌱 Learning Next.js and expanding my skills with every new framework.

-- 👯 I’m looking to collaborate on Chingu project
+- 🤝 Looking for collaborators on the Chingu project—teamwork makes the dream work!

-- 🤔 I’m looking for help with building the backend for user authentification
+- 🧩 Seeking guidance on backend development for user authentication.
+Any tips?
+Let’s connect!

-- 💬 Ask me about anything
+- 💬 Feel free to ask me anything—I'm always open to chat.

 - 📫 How to reach me: [my-linkedin](https://www.linkedin.com/in/anna-veselova-3640752a0/)

 - 😄 Pronouns: she/her

 - ⚡ Fun fact: I can interrupt even the most intense conversation with, "Oooh, look at that dog!" like it’s an emergency.
 Because honestly, it is.